 Rudolph’s contribution at safety will depend on his offensive load, and outside linebacker Tanner Lloyd is the one returning starter playing the same position.
 Former cornerback Jacob Shake moves to outside linebacker.

 K.J.
-Adams, who saw playing time at outside linebacker a year ago, will move inside and join Kenny Britt.
+Adams, who saw playing time at outside linebacker a year ago, will move inside and join Kenney Britt.

 “We’ve got two inside linebackers that, I think, both could be better than what we had last year,” Herring said.

 The Yellow Jackets will be smaller and quicker up front and faster in the secondary.
 Herring said safeties Jacob Sears and Schyler Johnson give Oxford more speed on the back end.
 Cornerback Ronnie Isaac didn’t play a year ago and “might be the fastest guy on the team, and he’s a tough kid,” Herring said.